jungsunp/kickSize/README.md

 Have you ever wanted to know the right size for sneakers you want to purchase online without even trying them on?
 Kicksize can help.

 I created Kicksize to tackle this challenge of predicting the right sneaker size using the large set of user data.
 As a user, you enter three pieces of information: weight, height, and different sneakers you own with their sizes.
 Then, using a regression analysis library and a scoring algorithm, this web application attempts to calculate the size to suggest to the user.
-I am also using data visualization library React-D3 to display different sets of data used for the calculation.
+The application also uses data visualization library React-D3 to display different sets of data used for the calculation.

 ## Motivation

 I always have been a big fan of sneakers since I was a kid.
-As a true sneakers fan, I enjoy collecting rare sneakers that are often only available from online.
-A struggle I face most oftenly from purchasing these rare sneakers is that I simply don't know which sizes to get.
-Not only do different sneakers brands use unique measurements, different models for the same brand also vary in measurements and shapes for the size.
+As a true sneakers fan, I enjoy collecting rare sneakers that are often available from online only.
+A struggle I often face from purchasing these rare sneakers is that I simply don't know which size to get.
+Not only do different sneakers brands use unique measurements, even different models for the same brand also often vary in measurements and shapes for the same size.
 I have always wished there was a tool that could tell me the right size for sneakers without even trying them on.
-With my background in Math and Programming, I tackled this challenge.

 ## Build Status